gportay/cqfd6/README.md

     $ cqfd --ls

-To purge all unused images across all user projects on the system, use:
+To collect all unused images across all user projects on the system, use:

     $ cqfd --gc